HugoPerrier/Udacity_Capstone/Report.md

 ## Next day NDX prediction : Number of days of historical data
 In this section, the influence of the number of days of historical data used for prediction is tested.

+***Result on the train and cross validation datasets**
 ![Alt text][NDXhistTrain]
+***Result on the test dataset**
 ![Alt text][NDXhistTest]

+It appears that using fewer days for prediction gives better results.
+The best prediction score is obtained using 3 days.

 [NDXhistTrain]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/NDX_nHist_train.png  "Score on train and CV sets"
 [NDXhistTest]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/NDX_nHist_test.png  "Score on test set"

+## Five days NDX prediction

 ## Blahh